ruslanmv/ruslanmv.github.io/_posts/2022-04-09-How-to-run-WebApp-on-SageMaker-Notebook.md

 In this blog post I will show how to create a web application on **AWS SageMaker** Notebook and connect with from your computer.

-In particular we will create an application that will create a
+In particular we will create a demo application by using **Gradio**, that is the fastest way to demo your machine learning model with a friendly web interface so that anyone can use it, anywhere.

 ## Architecture